V1rg1lee/writeups/2025-CSCB/Passwordless-Authentication/soluce.md

 # Soluce

+When we open the website, it says that we are not allowed to access the website.
+We need to find a way to bypass the server's checks.

 ### **Analyse of server (`server.go`)**
 By analyzing `server.go`, we see that the server **verifies four main elements** in incoming requests:
 1. **User-Agent** → Must be `Chrome 131.0.0.0`